-The Prescribed Interdivisional Major (PIDM) is a major that can be used by students seeking teacher certification in the areas of Elementary Education (PreK-6), Elementary Education with Middle Education Add-On (PreK-6 and 6-8), Middle Education (6-8), and Special Education (K-12).
+The Prescribed Interdivisional Major (PIDM) is a major that can be used by students seeking teacher certification in the areas of Elementary Education (PreK-6), Elementary Education with Middle Education Add-On (PreK-6 and 6-8), Middle

+Education (6-8), and Special Education (K-12).
 The courses in this major meet all the teacher competencies required by the Virginia Department of Education.
-The PIDM consists of 15 semester hours in required courses in the Humanities Division, 18-21 semester hours of required courses in the Natural Science/Mathematics Division.
+The PIDM consists of 15 semester hours in required courses in the Humanities Division, 18-21 semester hours of required courses in the Social Sciences Division, and 16-17 semester hours of required courses in the Natural Sciences and Mathematics Division.